How to Automate Business Processes: A Step-by-Step Guide for Small Businesses

 Key highlights

-- AI adds value when it helps summarize work, route exceptions, detect anomalies, and improve visibility after the workflow is already structured.
+- AI adds value when it supports internal summaries, routing, review, and visibility after the workflow is already structured.

 Understanding Business Process Automation